-(1) Treaties duly concluded and promulgated under the Constitution and the generally recognized rule of international law shall have the same effect as the domestic laws of the Republic of Korea.
+(1) Treaties duly concluded and promulgated under the Constitution and the generally recognized rules of international law shall have the same effect as the domestic laws of the Republic of Korea.

 (2) The status of foreigners shall be guaranteed as prescribed by international law and treaties.

-Professor Kyong-Whan Ahn, a Korean legal scholar and professor emeritus at Seoul National University’s School of Law, noted in 1997 that while the Korean Constitution’s equal protection clause should provide effective remedies, the standard used by the Korean courts to determine whether an incidence of discrimination has occurred was seriously underdeveloped.
-One reason, Ahn explained, is that “Korea has historically been an extremely mono-cultural state” where “[n]o race or place of origin issue has ever bothered the Korean judiciary.”
+Professor Kyong-Whan Ahn, a Korean legal scholar and professor emeritus at Seoul National University’s School of Law, noted in 1997 that everyone agreed in principle that the Korean Constitution’s equal protection clause forbids basic discrimination. underdeveloped standard necessary for distinguishing The problem was defining and implementing a clear standard resulting n practice and use the Korean courts to determine whether discrimination had occurred was seriously underdeveloped.
+Ahn remarked that one reason is “Korea has historically been an extremely mono-cultural state” where “[n]o race or place of origin issue…ever bothered the Korean judiciary.”

-Those days, however, are long gone.
+Those days are long gone.
 Korea has become a multiethnic country with citizens and noncitizens from diverse backgrounds.
-Indeed, the government has estimated that by 2020 a third of all Korean newborns will be multiethnic.
-That figure increases to half for Koreans born in rural areas.
+The government estimates that by 2020 a third of all Korean newborns will be multiethnic — and that figure increases to half of all Koreans born in rural areas.

-The Status of the ICERD as Domestic Law in South Korea
+The Status of the CERD as Domestic Law in South Korea

-Nevertheless, even though Korea has been a party to the treaty since 1978, the ICERD has never been mentioned by a single Korean court as a legal authority.
+Nevertheless, even though the Republic of Korea has been a party to the treaty since 1978, the CERD has never been mentioned by a single Korean court as a legal authority.
 This is troubling for at least two reasons:

-Second, the status of the ICERD is unique in that “it has the same authority of domestic law and does not necessitate additional legislation,” as the Republic of Korea has itself made clear to the Committee on several occasions.
-Yet, as the Committee has responded, “although the Convention forms part of the domestic law and is directly applicable in the courts of [South Korea], there are no court decisions which contain references to or confirm the direct applicability of its provisions.”
+Second, the status of the CERD is unique in that “it has the same authority of domestic law and does not necessitate additional legislation,” as the Republic of Korea has itself made clear to the CERD Committee on several occasions.
+Yet, as the Committee has responded, “although the [CERD] forms part of the domestic law and is directly applicable in the [Korean] courts . . . there are no court decisions which contain references to or confirm the direct applicability of its provisions.”

-The ICERD’s Individual Complaint Procedure: A Way to Help Korea Recall its Special Relationship with the ICERD and Recognize the Multiethnic Character of Contemporary Society
+The CERD’s Individual Complaint Procedure: A Way to Help Korea Recall its Special Relationship with the CERD & Recognize the Multiethnic Character of Contemporary Society

-While many countries are party to the ICERD, very few (only about 30%) have decided to take the extra step of becoming a party to the ICERD’s optional Article 14 Individual Complaint Procedure.
-Countries deciding to take this extra step toward eliminating racial discrimination agree to recognize the competence of the Committee to act like a court in examining individual cases of racial discrimination occurring within their respective territories.
+While many countries are party to the CERD, very few (about 30%) have decided to take the extra step of becoming a party to the CERD’s optional Article 14 Individual Complaint Procedure.
+Countries deciding to take this extra step toward eliminating racial discrimination agree to recognize the competence of the CERD Committee to act like a court in examining individual cases of racial discrimination occurring within their respective territories.
 Once a complaint has been accepted by the Committee, Article 14 gives the Committee the power to independently examine the case “in the light of all information made available to it by the State party concerned and by the petitioner”.

-The Committee had never considered a complaint against Korea under the ICERD’s Individual Complaint Procedure, but that changed this year.
+The CERD Committee had never considered a complaint against Korea under the CERD’s Individual Complaint Procedure, but that changed in 2015.

-The Committee accepted the case in 2012 after the teacher had spent several years exhausting all possible legal solutions in Korea (a prerequisite for bringing complaints under the ICERD), including filing unsuccessful complaint with the National Human Rights Commission of Korea.
+The CERD Committee accepted the case in 2012 after the teacher had spent several years exhausting all possible legal solutions in Korea (a prerequisite for bringing complaints under the CERD), including filing unsuccessful complaint with the National Human Rights Commission of Korea (“NHRCK”).
 In 2015, however, the Committee found in favor of the teacher and ruled that Korean government measures were racially discriminatory.
-This victory shows that while remedies for racial discrimination in Korea are still elusive, there are in fact laws against it and the means to challenge racial discrimination in the Korean courts and at the international level do exist.

 — Benjamin K. Wagner